|

 Hunting Aero Surveys Group Conference began in the U.K.

-"Important Dominion representatives are visiting Great Britain for a World
+"Important Dominion representatives are visiting Great Britain

-Air Survey Conference.
-Those present include the managing directors of all the
+for a World Air Survey Conference.
+Those present include the managing

-Dominion companies in the Hunting Group, to prove that private initiative in this
+directors of all the Dominion companies in the Hunting Group, to

-sphere is very much alive, and include:
+prove that private initiative in this sphere is very much alive,

 H.P.
 Van Asch, New Zealand Aerial Mapping Ltd.